 In addition, if this migration type is the only available one, some environment settings, like IP addresses of nodes and, optionally, the domain name assigned, will be changed.
 Thus, after the migration is completed, some manual configurations may be required to restore the normal operability of the moved application - all of the necessary information will be additionally sent to you via email.

-Obviously, based on the abovementioned pros and cons, live migration is a much more preferable option, if available.
+Obviously, based on the above-mentioned pros and cons, live migration is a much more preferable option (if suitable for your use case).